akashjnvlko/unified-computing-interface/README.md

 The UCI script addresses this challenge by leveraging the power of multiple systems in a cluster.
 It distributes the parameter scanning tasks across the cluster, allowing them to be executed in parallel.
 This significantly reduces the overall execution time and improves efficiency.

 By using the UCI, researchers, scientists, and engineers can accelerate their parameter scanning experiments, enabling them to explore a larger parameter space, optimize models, analyze sensitivity, or conduct parameter-driven simulations more effectively.
-The script's flexibility and generalization make it suitable for various domains, including scientific research, data analysis, optimization, machine learning, and more.
+The script's flexibility and generalization make it suitable for various domains, including scientific research, data analysis, optimization, and more.

 Furthermore, the UCI script is designed to be user-friendly and easily adaptable.
 It provides functionalities for task allocation, progress monitoring, and result retrieval, simplifying the management of distributed computations.
-The script can also be imported as a module, allowing seamless integration into existing projects and workflows.
+The uci script can also be imported as a module, allowing seamless integration into existing projects and workflows.

 With the Generalized UCI for Parameter Scanning, researchers can harness the collective computational power of a cluster, unlocking new possibilities and accelerating their parameter-based investigations.